 The southern parts of the Atlantic, Indian and Pacific Oceans form the fifth ocean of the world, the Southern Ocean.
-It surrounds Antarctica and isolates it geographically, biologically and climatically from the rest of the world.
+Its wild waters surround Antarctica and isolate it geographically, biologically and climatically from the rest of the world.
 Scattered around these waters are the islands that early explorers and sealers encountered before they actually found Terra Australis Incognita.Visit the rocky but fecund shores...
 Read More

 Southern Ocean activities